nfroidure/whook/README.md

 Finally, search for Whook's package easily with the [NPM's Whook tag](https://www.npmjs.com/search?q=keywords:whook).
-Also the [Knifecycle tag](https://www.npmjs.com/search?q=keywords:knifecycle) can be useful to find projects using the same dependency injection framework.
+Also the [Knifecycle tag](https://www.npmjs.com/search?q=keywords:knifecycle) can be useful to find projects using the same dependency injection library.

 If you have any question or issue using Whook, post your help request to stack overflow with the